-Select any options that you want.
+Set the options that you want.

 If you want to use a different paragraph style as a table of contents entry, select thecheck box in the area, and then click the button next to the check box.
-In the dialog, click the style in the list, and then click the or the button to define the chapter level for the paragraph style.
+In the dialog, click the style in the list, and then click the or the button to define the outline level for the paragraph style.

-LibreOffice creates the table of contents entries based on the chapter level of the paragraph style and the paragraph contents.
+LibreOffice creates the table of contents entries based on the outline level of the paragraph style and the paragraph contents.
 If the paragraph is empty, it will not be included in the table of contents.
 To force the empty paragraph to be listed in the table of contents, manually add a space or a non breaking space to the paragraph.
 Spaces added in the After text box of the Numbering tab in the Chapter Numbering dialog will not work for this purpose, since they are part of the paragraph numbering, not the paragraph contents.

 Do one of the following: